 Containers typically include a small snapshot of the host filesystem and dependencies they need.
 This is not enough though.
 Containers can request additional resources and services from the host OS when needed.
 Thanks to this self-contained design and flexibility, containers allow disentangling applications from the underlying infrastructure and isolating them from the host environment, thereby making them portable and environment-agnostic.

-But how does this translate to cost saving?
+But how does this translate into cost saving?
 That’s not so difficult to understand.
 Let’s first look at the image below to get an idea of how VMs and containers differ.

 How is the container approach different?
 In a container world, all 3 applications could be managed by the container engine (e.g., Docker) and share one single version of the host OS.